Walgren Lake Monster

 The Walgren Lake Monster (also known as the Alkali Lake Monster and Giganticus Brutervious) is a cryptid of varying description reported in Walgren Lake near Hay Springs, Nebraska.

 Description

 Different accounts offer wide-ranging descriptions of the creature.
 One of the earliest and most famous accounts by a local man named J.A.
 Johnson described an animal that was dull grey or brown and similar to an alligator, but much larger and heavier with a horn between its eyes and nostrils.
 Johnson and two others claimed to see the monster from twenty yards away and the men estimated the creature to be about forty feet long.
 Other reported sightings claim that the creature was similar to a very large catfish or mudpuppy.
 The Nebraska State Historical Society reports that contemporary accounts believed Johnson actually saw an unusually large beaver.
+Some legends also say that it is a giant, horned beast resembling an alligator that eats livestock and ducks.